raaz-crypto/raaz/Releasing.md

 the release specific ones.
 The workflow is to start with a release branch which we will call release-A.B.C.

-* The first step is to update travis.yml to start building on the release-A.B.C This should be done before actually creating the release branch because we want all the release specific changes that are pushed to be built by travis.
-This is done on the master branch. push this change to the main repository
+* On the master branch edit the travis.yml to start building on the release-A.B.C even before creating it.
+This ensures all release specific changes that are pushed to the release-A.B.C branch will be built by travis.

 * Create a fresh branch titled release-A.B.C.